 3. Make Sure Everything’s Working Properly

-Aside from having your chimney inspected and repaired, there are also some components of your system you should test when winterizing a fireplace.
+Aside from having your chimney inspected and repaired, you should also test some components of your system when winterizing a fireplace.
 These include the chimney cap, flue damper and fireplace gasket.
 We’ll discuss each of these in more detail below.

 Check Your Chimney Cap